-The World's Best HIIT Workout: How To do 8:12 Intervals on a Spin Bike
+The World's Best Spin Bike HIIT Workout: How To do 8:12 Intervals

 For teams sport athletes, long steady-state continuous exercise doesn't offer a huge amount of benefit when it comes to sporting specific fitness.
 A much better option is to do high-intensity interval training or HIIT.

-Keep peddling all the way until the screen turns red, lower the gear, switch off and rest.
-Repeat for 30 rounds.
+Keep peddling all the way until the screen turns red to end the interval and only then can you slow down your legs, lower the gear, and rest for a few seconds.
+Repeat this for 30 rounds.

 Don't push it all the way to spew city.